 Guess who!
 No?
 My name is Emile Michel Hobo.
 If you haven’t heard of me, it’s about time you do.
 I’m a screenwriter and creative director with a broad interest in anything that moves people.

-I was born in The Hague, The Netherlands - July 5th, 1980.
-I’ve also lived in Rosmalen and currently reside in Enschede, where I obtained my MSc in Computer Science at the University of Twente.
+I was born to a high school dropout that left home underage and a father that tried to teach me to break the law from an early age on in The Hague, The Netherlands - July 5th, 1980.
+I’ve also lived in Rosmalen and currently reside in Enschede, where I obtained my engineering degree (MSc++) in Computer Science at the University of Twente.

 The Netherlands turn out to be an unruly country with one “recognized” condoning policy.
 That means that selling drugs that aren’t allowed isn’t prosecuted, though illegal.